awsdocs/amazon-aurora-user-guide/doc_source/aurora-poc.md

 +  Make separate functions for query operations\.
 Aurora assigns each new connection to the reader endpoint to a different Aurora Replica to balance the load for read\-intensive applications\.
 +  For operations involving sets of queries, close and reopen the connection to the reader endpoint when each set of related queries is finished\.
 Use connection pooling if that feature is available in your software stack\.
 Directing queries to different connections helps Aurora to distribute the read workload among the DB instances in the cluster\.

  For general information about connection management and endpoints for Aurora, see [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.
-For a deep dive on this subject, see [Aurora MySQL Database Administrator’s Handbook – Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-mysql-database-administrator-handbook.pdf)\.
+For a deep dive on this subject, see [Aurora MySQL Database Administrator's Handbook – Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-mysql-database-administrator-handbook.pdf)\.

 ## 10\.
 Run Your Workload<a name="Aurora.PoC.Workload.Run"></a>